Opendigitalradio/ODR-DabMod/README.md

 - A Telnet and ZeroMQ remote-control that can be used to change some parameters during runtime
 - ZeroMQ PUB and REP output.
+- Ongoing work about digital predistortion for PA linearisation.
+  See dpd/README.md

 The src/ directory contains the source code of ODR-DabMod.